 This paper is an attempt to host a 'meeting' for these discourses.
-In this meeting, Hermeneutics of Difference, comes to the recognition of the impact of the process of negating its 'civilizational other' in the constitution of its own identity; while the emerging postcolonial identity reaches the awareness of the distinction between two incommercialable discourses in the contemporary European civilization territory.
+In this meeting, Hermeneutics of Difference, comes to the recognition of the impact the process of negating 'civilizational other' in the constitution of its own identity; while the emerging postcolonial identity reaches awareness of the distinction between two incommercialable discourses in the contemporary European civilization territory.

-1. The Clash of Civilizations: 'State of War' Revisited Interculturaly

-Describing 'nationalism' as a 'sense of belonging, Berlin has pinpointed to the fact that the need to belong to a collectivity, which goes back to Greeks. always has been concomitant with the sense of confronting "the other".
-So. nationalist sense of belonging has always emphasized the difference between and its one group neighbors, the existence of tribal, cultural or national solidarity, and with it, a sense of difference from, often accompanied by active dislike or contempt for, groups with different customs and different real or mythical origins, and so was accepted as both accounting for and justifying national statehood (Berlin, p.338).
+1. The Clash of Civilizations: 'State of War' Revisited Interculturaly to the fact that the need to belong to a collectivity, which goes back to Greeks, always has been concomitant with the sense confronting "the other".
+So. nationalist sense of belonging has always emphasized the difference between and its one group neighbors, the existence of tribal, cultural or national solidarity, and with it, a sense of difference from, often accompanied by active dislike contempt for, groups different customs and different real or mythical origins, and so was accepted as both accounting for and justifying national statehood (Berlin, p.338).

-Such a sense of difference has in recent years become the foundation of notions such as "the end of history" and "the clash of civilizations".
-In "the Clash of Civilizations" Huntington has referred to the emergence of new cultural conflicts on the world arena.
+Describing 'nationalism' as a 'sense of belonging, Berlin has pinpointed cultural conflicts on the world arena.
 According to him, the "clash of civilizations" is the last stage in the process of conflicts in modern world history.
-He defines "civilizations" as "cultural units" and gives six reasons for "clash" among them.1
+He defines "civilizations" as "cultural units" and gives six reasons for "clash" among them.